-School might be out for summer, but there is still so much fun to be had with The Bahamas National Trust!
+School may be out for the summer, but there is still so much fun to be had with The Bahamas National Trust!

-Every summer we dedicate two summer camps where we utilize the outdoor classroom of our national parks to fully expose Bahamian youth to the beauty and complexity of Bahamian ecosystems.
+Every summer we dedicate two summer camps to our youth!
+Utilizing national parks as an outdoor classroom to expose Bahamian youth to the beauty and complexity of Bahamian ecosystems.

 Click on the registration form below to sign up for a camp!